schuelermine/sh-/README.txt

 Introduction to the sh- language

+NOTE: This language isn't recommended for professional or regular use.

 0: INTRO
 ========

 The sh- language is a reduced version of shell scripting, inspired by the fish shell.
 As you might notice, the name (sh-) alludes to this by being minus, i.e. less, of sh (shell).
+Unfortunately, this design goal may not have been achieved completely.
 It's called a language because there's no REPL to go along with it[1], and its syntax could be repurposed as a more general language.